 The G.9959 MAC layer provides native acknowledgement and retransmission of MAC PDUs.
 The G.9959 SAR layer does the same for larger datagrams.
 A mesh routing layer may provide a similar feature for routed communication.
-Acknowledgment and retransmission improves the transmission success rate and frees higher layers from the burden of implementing individual retransmission schemes.
 An IPv6 routing stack communicating over G.9959 may utilize link-layer status indications such as delivery confirmation and Ack timeout from the MAC layer.